glowkeeper/P3D/docs/vectors.md

 Where:

-C – New vector resulting from doing the cross product 𝐴 – First vector
+- 𝐴 is the first vector
-𝐵 – Second vector
+- 𝐵 is the second vector
-θ – Angle between 𝐴 and 𝐵
+- θ is the angle between 𝐴 and 𝐵
-n – Unit vector perpendicular to 𝐴 and 𝐵
+- n is the unit vector perpendicular to 𝐴 and 𝐵

 The cross product can also be found using the determinant of a 3x3 matrix, but that is (currently) beyond the scope of this module.